anuzis/mancala/README.md

 NOTE: Game is not functional yet.
-Started developing yesterday, it still have a ways to go.
+Started developing yesterday, it still has a ways to go.

 First attempt at an object oriented implementation of Mancala, purely for my own learning.